kailash-manasarovar/statement/docs/timeline/2023/september.md

 - Remember. *Everyone* knows me in Dénia.
 - I myself know no more than a handful of people.

+## Dénia populace told about a new target

+- I believe that, at this point, multiple people in Dénia are informed about me, photos of me are disseminated so I'll be recognized, and everyone is told that I am to be a target for gang-stalking abuse.
+- I expect my tweets, and other things, are shared on local WhatsApp groups amongst 100s maybe 1000s of people.
+- You can imagine the owners of these groups being the bravest men in the city!
+The men that everyone worship fervently.
+- I suspect even more private information and photos are shared with the predatory sex-addict inner sanctums, with some women being aware of this too.
+- Not only that, but I suspect that some of my tweets are forged that look like I've said horrible things I never said.
+- People I've had minor arguments with over the last 20 years are wheeled out to support the mass attack.
+- I often wonder if anyone was aware I was being drugged and filmed in my apartment, and that I had a very big problem with the lack of safeguarding of children at the conservatory.
+- It seems to me they all had to know and they really just don't care.
+- It seems that the people of Dénia are happy to sacrifice their children.
+- The sacrifice of women must be a traditional pastime, but children?
+It's hard to get your head around it.
+- Suffice to say, I began to feel like Edward Woodward in the Wicker Man.

 ## X.com

 - The following section lists some of the more interesting tweets from this period.